blacklightpy/vaultofknowledge/Free Radio Firmware.md

 # Terms
 - RAT - Radio Access Technology
-  - Includes Wi-Fi, Bluetooth, GSM, GPRS, LTE (E-UTRA), 5G NR, etc.
+  - Includes Wi-Fi, Bluetooth, GSM, GPRS, UMTS (UTRA), LTE (E-UTRA), 5G NR, etc.
 - Channel access method / Multiple access method -  It refers to the technology used to connect two terminals for communication
   - A channel access method might also be a part of the multiple access protocol and control mechanism, also known as Medium Access Control (MAC)
     - In IEEE 802 LAN/MAN standards, MAC, along with the Logical Link Control (LLC) makes up the data link layer.